diogenesc/lgpo/README.md

 #o inner database the name and the version
 #of job, and will compare that on next run
 job_name='anything'

 #If you change the version, clients will see
 #that as an not executed job yet, but history
 #from previous versions will be see on client
 #inner database
 job_version='1.0'

+#this will be logged on client site on execution
+echo "Helo World"

 exit 0
 ```

 Client Dependency:
 shc compiler